System Design Space

 TypeScript 1.0

-A stable release confirms JavaScript compatibility as the core adoption strategy for enterprise-scale teams.
+A stable release confirms JavaScript compatibility and a practical migration path as the core adoption strategy.

 2016